KelschLAB/NoSeMaze-stableRichClubs/README.md

 - pandas v2.2.3 (run ```pip install pandas``` to install)
 - seaborn v0.13.2 (run ```pip install seaborn``` to install)
-- tqdm v4.67.1 (run ```pip install tqdm``` to install)
+- tqdm v4.67.1 (run ```pip install tqdm``` to install) The total installation time on a fresh environment is around 15 minutes.